spatialnous/salatest/docs/building.md

 ## Building in docker

-depthmapX can be built in a docker container that provides an image including all the required dependencies.
-It will build depthmapX on Unbuntu 18.04, i.e. it will produce a linux executable.
+depthmap can be built in a docker container that provides an image including all the required dependencies.
+It will build depthmap on Unbuntu 18.04, i.e. it will produce a linux executable.
 The docker image can also be used to run the command line app interactively.
 In order to use the docker build image, docker must be running on the computer